100000000x/website/_posts/2020-10-23-django-react-boilerplate-saas.md

 I'm using [GitHub](https://github.com) for code repository.
 It is free for public and private repositories.
 The alternative to GitHub can be: [BitBucket](https://bitbucket.org/) or [GitLab](https://gitlab.com) (both with free plans).

-Let's go into [https://github.com/new](https://github.com/new) and start a new repository! :rocket:
+Let's go into [https://github.com/new](https://github.com/new) and start a new repository!

 [![Create code repository in GitHub for your project](create_repository.png){:.image-border}](create_repository.png)